-This walnut pie has a luxurious caramel filling that is made with maple syrup and real salted butter.
+This Maple Caramel Walnut Pie has a luxurious caramel filling that is made with maple syrup and real salted butter.
 Butter gives the caramel exceptional flavor and creaminess.
 An all-butter pie dough provides the most delicious flaky crust.

 If we didn’t have pie each Thanksgiving, well, it wouldn’t feel like the holiday!
 There’s usually at least three on the sideboard, and they are all our expected favorites.
 Pumpkin pie, pecan pie, and buttermilk pie will all make an appearance.